ricardojrt6565/github-tutorial/README.md

 ## Forking
 * Forking confused with cloning because it may seem like they have the same concept but they are differet.
 Forking creates a copy into your github in which you can clone and request a pull.
 Pulling and pushing is how github gets code/files around, how the community stays open, pulling basically is getting a copy of code or idea and puttinng it into your depository.
 Pushing is basically applying the commits into the original copy of data.

+#Mistakes
+So you made a mistake.. tsk tsk tsk..Just kidding.
+If you are here you probably have initalized git somewhere that is not your workspace.
+Don't worry.
+* To solve this problem type in `rm -rf .git` which just gets rid of the git folder.